Energy and materials for the Futures

 The EMF Major (Energies and Materials for the Futures) aims to offer a coherent course structure which tackles some of the main aspects of these themes.

-The fundamental courses deal with variational approximations and the numerical simulation of elliptical PDEs (MU5MAM36), the theoretical and numerical study of hyperbolic systems of conservation laws used mainly in fluid mechanics, the coupling of models on various scales (MU5MAM34) and the numerical simulation of stochastic models (MU5MAM35).
+The fundamental courses deal with modelization (MU5MAM34), variational approximations and the numerical simulation of elliptical PDEs (MU5MAM36), the theoretical and numerical study of hyperbolic systems of conservation laws used mainly in fluid mechanics (Course by A. Hayat) and the numerical simulation of stochastic models (MU5MAM35).

 The specialized courses of the “energy” stream focus on incompressible fluid mechanics (5MM24), complex flow systems (for example: from compressible or two-phase flow models used for the heart of nuclear power plants to the models of hydropower dams, (MU5MAM27), and kinetic models (or particle model of matter), whose theoretical dimensions are dealt with in this course (MU5MAM28).